I have learnt a lot on the road to sobriety, many of these things I have learnt the hard way.

 I spent another three days hallucinating in hospital whilst they detoxed me with medication.
 During those three days, one of doctors even told my parents they were not sure if I would regain my sanity.

 That was the first time I learnt about alcohol withdrawals, which is crazy in itself, isn’t it?
 This stuff should be taught in schools.
 You can die from it.
-I know it’s not something that’s going to affect everyone in life, but surely it’s something worth knowing for the sake of the thousands that will struggle with alcohol in later life.
+I know it’s not something that’s going to affect everyone in life, but surely it’s something worth knowing for the sake of the thousands that will struggle with alcohol.

 I’m hoping to get the chance this year to start going into schools to talk to the students about alcohol addiction.
 A teacher friend has already approached me about the idea, so fingers crossed!